apocas/ssh2-multiplexer/README.md

 * SSH2 exec channel multiplexer.

-* Allows to multiplex the available SSH channels, in order to exec a larger number of commands.
+* Allows to multiplex the available SSH channels in order to send a larger number of commands.

 * More about ssh channels limit: http://pedromadias.wordpress.com/2013/06/03/ssh-connections-channel-limit-and-node-js/